mathis4612/portifolio_mathis/_projects/Fluids.md

 --> p/rho describes the pressure energy per unit mass created by the piston motion

---> v^2/2 describes the kinetic energy per unit mass of air as it accelerates as it moves through the narrow tubes
+--> v^2/2 describes the kinetic energy per unit mass of air as it accelerates through the narrow tubes

 --> g*z describes the gravitational potential energy per unit mass for the high difference along the tubes